Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 - provides the correspondingly aligned and cropped faces
 - provides the corresponding landmarks (68 points)
 - images are labelled by age, gender, and ethnicity

+For more information and download, please refer to the [UTKFace](https://susanqq.github.io/UTKFace/).

 ### 1. EDA (Exploratory Data Analysis)

 This repository contains code for performing exploratory data analysis on the UTK dataset, which consists of images categorized by age, gender, and ethnicity.